-Cogongrass (Imperata cylindrica) is an invasive, non-native grass that occurs in the Southeast region of the United States.
+Cogongrass (Imperata cylindrica) is an invasive, non-native grass in the Southeast region of the United States.

-It is considered to be an invasive species in 73 countries and one of the “Top 10 Worst Weeds in the World,” cogongrass affects pine productivity and survival, wildlife habitat, recreation, native plants, fire behavior, site management costs, and more.
+It is considered an invasive species in 73 countries and one of the “Top 10 Worst Weeds in the World,” cogongrass affects pine productivity and survival, wildlife habitat, recreation, native plants, fire behavior, site management costs, and more.

 Cogongrass has several common names, including Japanese bloodgrass, Red Baron, or Speargrass.

 The Cogongrass Control Program aims to reduce the threat of cogongrass in relevant areas of the state.
 Applicants to the program may receive herbicide treatment for the affected areas of their property.
 All work will occur within the boundaries of the State of Mississippi.

 If you would like to apply for the Cogongrass Treatment Cost-Share Program, contact your local MFC office and complete the Cogongrass Treatment Cost-Share Program Application.